ghostsnglitter/Game-Dev-Library/1_ConceptPhase.md

 ![Image](Images/sc_Kinopio.png)

 It serves as a virtual whiteboard and can help you organize and connect ideas visually.
-I mostly use it temporarily for mind-mapping and instead collect the most promising game ideas as notes in my [OneNote]() notebook (which i use for other stuff, too).
-This makes it easier to quiklcy write down ideas on my mobile phone.
+I mostly use it temporarily for mind-mapping and instead collect the most promising game ideas as notes in my [OneNote](https://www.onenote.com/?public=1) notebook (which i use for other stuff, too).
+This makes it easier to quickly write down ideas on my mobile phone.

 <a name="inspiration"></a>
 ### 1.2 Inspiration